 Thesis research is ordinarily done in residence at the Institute.
 However, on some occasions and in some fields, work such as the gathering of data away from the Institute may be essential or desirable.
-Approval for thesis research to be done in absentia is given in writing by the departmental graduate officer, after establishing that there are compelling educational reasons to approve thesis research in absentia.
-A copy of that approval must be filed in the Office of the Dean for Graduate Education.
+While nonresident thesis research status applies only to doctoral candidates, thesis research in absentia may pursued by either master or doctoral candidates.

 In consultation with the Dean, departments may establish certain programs and/or locations as exempt from the individual approval procedures noted above.